-- CAUTION: To prevent damage to the drives and backplane, remove the drives from the system before removing the backplane. - CAUTION: Note the number of each drive and temporarily label them before you remove the drive so that you can reinstall them in the same location. - i NOTE: The procedure to remove the backplane is similar for all backplane configurations. - 1.
+- CAUTION: To prevent damage to the drives and backplane, remove the drives from the system before removing the backplane. - CAUTION: Note the number of each drive and temporarily label them before you remove the drive so that you can reinstall them in the same location. - (i) NOTE: The procedure to remove the backplane is similar for all backplane configurations. - 1.
 Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in the Before working inside your system. - 3.
-Remove the drive backplane cover. - 4.
-If installed, remove the air shroud. - 5.
-Remove the cooling fan cage assembly. - 6.
-Remove the drives. - 7.
-If required, remove the rear mounting front PERC module. - 8.
+If installed, remove the air shroud. - 4.
+Remove the cooling fan cage assembly. - 5.
+Remove the drives. - 6.
+If required, remove the rear mounting front PERC module. - 7.
 Observe and disconnect the drive backplane cables from the connector on the system board and backplane. - (i) NOTE: Refer to cable routing section for more information.

-- 1. Press the release tab to disengage the drive backplane from the hooks on the system.
-For the E3.S drive backplane, loosen the captive screws. - 2.
+- 1. Press the release tab to disengage the drive backplane from the hooks on the system. - 2.
 Lift and pull the drive backplane out of the system. - NOTE: To avoid damaging the backplane, remove the disconnected backplane cables from the cable routing clips before removing the backplane.

-Figure 57.
+Figure 58.
 Removing the drive backplane